nvimdev/dired.nvim/README.md

 # dired.nvim

-A file manager similar to Emacs that aims to use Vim operations to execute file operations and functional programming in Lua.
+Intergrated Emacs `find-files` and `dired` that aims to use Vim operations to execute file operations and functional programming in Lua.

 ## Usage